appacademy-prep-work/appacademy-prep-work.github.io/_includes/coding-test-2.md

-After you complete the first coding challenge successfully, you'll be invited to take the second coding challenge.
-This one will test your ability to apply basic programming principles to solve somewhat more complicated problems.

-**Note**: These practice problems will not be found on codeacademy.
+These practice problems will not be found on codeacademy.
 Instead you will be running them through a web based development environment.
 Please see the [setup ruby instructions][setup] on how to get started.

 * [Instructions][instructions]
 * [Setup Ruby][setup]